For his picture of the shooting of James Meredith in Mississippi by a roadside rifleman.

 For snapping a thrilling rescue at Redding, Calif., the picture being published in The Akron (OH) Beacon Journal and other newspapers and nationally distributed by the AP.

 For a photo of ex-Governor Adlai E. Stevenson with a hole in his shoe taken during the 1952 Presidential campaign.

 For their sequence of 6 pictures of the Drake-Oklahoma A & M football game of October 20, 1951, in which player Johnny Bright's jaw was broken.

 For his photographic coverage of the Korean War, an outstanding example of which is, "Flight of Refugees Across Wrecked Bridge in Korea."

-For his photo of girl leaping to death in hotel fire, distributed by the AP.
+For his photo of a woman falling from a burning hotel, distributed by the AP.